 In his spare time Steve has been a season ticket holder at WWFC for many years and he enjoys standing on the terraces and supporting the team both home and away, whenever possible.

 Reg has lived in the Wycombe area since 1965 and has been a season ticket holder at Wycombe Wanderers since 1992.
 A retired Certified Accountant Reg developed a wide range of experience in industrial, sales and retail operations during his working career.
-Reg has always been active in the local community, and during the last 40 years has been Treasurer and/or Chairman of a number of voluntary organisations in the area and currently is a School Governor at Cressex Community School, an appointment he took up in Sept 1992.
+Reg has always been active in the local community, and during the last 40 years was Treasurer and/or Chairman of a number of voluntary organisations in the area.
+He was a School Governor at Cressex Community School, an appointment he took up from Sept 1992 until July 2017.
 In 2004 he was a founder member of the Wycombe Wanderers Supporters Trust, now Wycombe Wanderers Trust Ltd, and was their Treasurer/ Finance Director from the formation until he retired in February 2015.Reg has always had a keen interest in sport; football and golf in particular, and his financial expertise and enthusiasm to assist WWSET make him an invaluable member of the Board of Trustees.

 Alan moved to the High Wycombe area in 1986 and after watching both FA Trophy Finals at Wembley started bringing his family along to Adams Park when Wanderers joined the Football League in 1993.
 He has missed very few home games since and along with his wife now attends about half of the clubs away matches too.
 All of Alans 3 sons have also developed a love of Wycombe Wanderers and have been involved with the club in both supporting and various working roles.

 Alan took early retirement after working for more than 40 years in banking where his key tasks involved establishing working relationships, customer service, office organisation, and achieving operational efficiency.